Free particles

 \begin{eqnarray} \Phi(t, \vec{x}(t)) &=& (\alpha(t), \vec{f}(\vec{x}(t), t))\\ &=& (s, \vec{f}(\vec{x}(\alpha^{-1}(s)), \alpha^{-1}(s))) \end{eqnarray}

-with the new variable $s = \alpha(t)$.
+with the new variable $s = \alpha(t)$ (the reparametrized time variable).
 Then the action becomes, with the help of some variable change,

 Time translations : For the transformation $t \to t' = t + T$, the action transforms as